grafana/grafana/docs/sources/alerting/rules.md

 {{< imgbox max-width="40%" img="/img/docs/v4/drag_handles_gif.gif" caption="Alerting overview" >}}

 Alerting in Grafana allows you to attach rules to your graph panels.
-When you save the dashboard Grafana will extract the alert rules into a seperate alert rule storage and schedule them for evaluation.
+When you save the dashboard Grafana will extract the alert rules into a separate alert rule storage and schedule them for evaluation.

 In the alert tab of the graph panel you can configure how often the alert rule should be evaluated and the conditions that need to be met for the alert to change state and trigger its